Monday, December 30, 2024

 Besides being chronically ill, Kate is queer and bullied at school, but she has a joyfriend, Desi.
 Kate experiences the thrill and excitement of her first kiss and first relationship.

 Kate’s visions warn her of people in danger.
-She sees her sister, Jenna, being beaten to death by her husband, Mason, and Desi’s sister, Inez, considering suicide by overdose after being viciously raped and shamed on social media.
+She sees her sister, Jenna, being beaten to death by her husband, Mason, and Desi’s sister, Inez, considering suicide by overdose after being assaulted and shamed on social media.

 But she can’t change the outcome of her visions; she tries warning people, but they don’t believe her.